Reconfigurable routing in data center networks: Problem Setting

-\begin{definition}[hardware] A \emph{static network\/} $G$ can be abstracted as an undirected graph $G=(V,E)$ so that each \emph{static link\/} $(u,v)\in E$ has \emph{weight\/} $w(u,v)\in \mathbb{Q}_+$ (reflecting a transmission cost) and is incident with \emph{internal ports\/} of two distinct nodes of $V$.
-The number of internal ports of some node $v\in V$ is $\rho_i(v)\in\mathbb{N}$ (so, $\rho_i(v)$ is the degree of $v$ in the abstracted graph $G$).
-There is a set $S$ of \emph{switches\/} and there are \emph{switch links\/} joining \emph{switch ports\/} of some switch to \emph{external ports\/} of some of the nodes of $V$.
+A hybrid network $G(S)$ can be visualized as in Fig.~\ref{fig:hybrid}, and consists of a static network $G$ and some switches $S$ augmenting it.
+A \emph{static network\/} $G$ can be abstracted as an undirected graph $G=(V,E)$ so that each \emph{static link\/} $(u,v)\in E$ has some fixed \emph{weight\/} $w\in \mathbb{Q}_+$ (reflecting a transmission cost) and is incident with \emph{internal ports\/} of two distinct nodes of $V$.
+The number of internal ports of some node $v\in V$ is then exactly the degree of $v$ in the abstracted graph $G$.
+We denote by $S$ a set of \emph{switches\/} augmenting the static network $G$ with \emph{switch links\/} joining \emph{switch ports\/} of some switch to \emph{external ports\/} of some of the nodes of $V$.
 Every switch link has weight $0$ (we say more about switch link weights momentarily).
-Every switch $s\in S$ has $\rho_s(s)\in\mathbb{N}\setminus\{0,1\}$ switch ports and every node $v\in V$ has $\rho_e(v)\in\mathbb{N}$ external ports.
-In general, the number of external ports of the nodes of $V$ is variable, as is the number of switch ports of the switches of $S$, and it may be the case that there is more than one switch link between a specific node and a specific switch (henceforth, it is assumed that every external port of every node is incident with some switch port and that every switch port of every switch is incident with some external port of a node, by simply ignoring all unused ports).
-The static network $G$ together with the switches of $S$ is known as the \emph{hybrid network\/} $G(S)$.
-(A hybrid network can be visualized as in Fig.~\ref{fig:hybrid}.) \end{definition}
+Every switch $s\in S$ has at least two switch ports.

-If we wish to pinpoint some external port of some node (resp. switch port of some switch) then we write $u^i$ (resp. $s^i$) to denote external port $i$ of node $u$ (resp. switch port $i$ of switch $s$).
+In general, the number of external ports of the nodes of a static network $G=(V,E)$ is variable, as is the number of switch ports of the switches of a hybrid network $G(S)$, and it may be the case that there is more than one switch link between a specific node and a specific switch.
+We assume that the switch links describe a bijection between the external ports and the switch ports; otherwise, there would be some unused ports, which we can safely ignore.